 The Protection of Personal Information Act (Popia) has been signed into law and aims to safeguard the personal information of individuals and organisations.
 Companies have to consider what the act means for business and what type of measures must be to put in place across various areas to ensure compliance with the act.

-To address concerns around the act and provide further insight into what it requires, Ahmore Burger-Smidt, head of Data Privacy at Werksmans Attorneys, will join Moneyweb for an exclusive webinar on July 23.
+To address concerns around the act and provide further insight into what it requires, Ahmore Burger-Smidt, head of Data Privacy at Werksmans Attorneys, joins Moneyweb journalist Ciaran Ryan, for an exclusive insight into Popia.